Telemedicine

 What is telemedicine?

-Telemedicine is a service that helps break barriers for access to medical care.
+Telemedicine helps break barriers for access to medical care.
 It provides improved speed and accuracy for healthcare services in areas that are more difficult to access.
 It also allows experts and specialists to be available in areas through the service – this includes remote areas and non-remote areas.
-Telemedicine is a services that uses MSF’s global connectivity to help bridge the gap between medical care in remote areas and large hospitals.
+Telemedicine uses MSF’s global connectivity to help bridge the gap between medical care in remote areas and large hospitals.

 Telemedicine offers healthcare providers the capacity to directly connect with the specialist expertise they need for their patient(s).
-This occurs primarily via an asynchronous system (Store & Forward), and increasingly via real-time consultations and trainings.
-The program also integrates a research learning component and continues to develop a strong internal and external community of practice that enables MSF practitioners to learn from one another.
+This occurs primarily via an asynchronous system (Case Management), and increasingly via real-time clinical case discussions.
+The program also provides a secure messaging application to MSF health care providers to exchange medical information in a secure manner and continues to develop a strong internal and external community of practice that enables MSF practitioners to learn from one another.

 MSF uses telemedicine software that allows medical professionals to manage remote medical information and medical consultations with maximum confidentiality.

-The system will use the most appropriate available technologies to offer secure services through portable and non-portable devices suitable for MSF contexts of operations.
-MSF will grow its pool of engaged specialists with diverse expertise and languages.
+The system uses the most appropriate available technologies to offer secure services for MSF contexts of operations.
+MSF continues to grow its pool of engaged volunteer specialists worldwide.

 How does it work?